Franlyn/PdfTools/README.md

 6. drop and drop images
 7. images should be resized accordingly
 	a. user should be able to select how they want the images to be like, i.e.: fit to the file, original size.

-# TODO
-	- user should be able to choose the layout, i.e.: one image per page, or multiple images on one page
+	b. user should be able to choose the layout, i.e.: one image per page, or multiple images on one page
-- add reusable back/exit button
+8. user can select the paper size

 # next step
 - Compress pdf files